EdoardoCostantini/mi-gspcr/README.md

-# Simple imputation model specification with principal component regression: a tutorial
+# Multiple Imputation of EVS data with GSPCR

 ## Summary of project